-Stream Science will teach high school students about their local streams and the greater watershed.
-The program aims to provide youth in the Okanagan Basin with the opportunity to learn about and interact with a local stream and experience real field work, while contributing to data collection and monitoring of local watershed conditions.
+The Stream Science program is a water quality monitoring program for local high school students.
+Get your students out of the classroom and to a local stream to gain a better understanding of the streams overall health.
 The guiding questions of the program are: what is the health of my local river?
 What is the cause of its health?
 And what can we do in our community to improve the health of the local river?
-To answer these questions, participants use scientific protocols to collect benthic macroinvertebrates (i.e. water bugs), conduct water quality and quantity tests and then analyze their findings.
+Students will gain a hands-on experience, while using scientific protocols to collect benthic macroinvertebrates (i.e. water bugs), conduct water quality and quantity tests and then analyze their findings.
 Throughout the program ABNC staff and participants will discuss the importance of the tests and possible explanations for the results.

 This program runs for ~2.5 hours at a local stream.
 It is offered for grade 8- 12 students in May and June, September and October.

 Cost: $5 per student (minimum 15 students or $75).

 Call us at 250-260-4227 or fill out the booking form below.